-- (i) Yellow warning card (see also GRs Art.
+(i) Yellow warning card (see also GRs Art.
 169.7;

 - (ii) Fine;

 - (iii) Elimination;

 - (iv) Disqualification.

-- 2. The following are to be considered abuse of a Horse: (see also GRs Art.142)
+2. The following are to be considered abuse of a Horse: (see also GRs Art.142)

-- 2.1.
-Rapping Horses
+2.1 Rapping Horses

 The term "rapping" includes all of the artificial techniques intended to induce the Horse to jump higher or more carefully in Competition.
-It is not practical to list every possible means of rapping, but in general it consists of the Athlete and/or dismounted assistants, for whose behaviour the Athlete is responsible - either hitting the Horse's legs manually with something (no matter with what or by whom) or deliberately causing the Horse to hit something itself, whether by building obstacles too large and/or too wide, setting false ground lines, placing trotting poles or the elements of a combination at a false distance, intentionally pulling or pushing the Horse into an obstacle or otherwise making it difficult or impossible for the Horse to negotiate the practice obstacle without hitting it.
+It is not practical to list every possible means of rapping, but in general it consists of the Athlete - and/or dismounted assistants, for whose behaviour the Athlete is responsible - either hitting the Horse's legs manually with something (no matter with what or by whom) or deliberately causing the Horse to hit something itself, whether by building obstacles too large and/or too wide, setting false ground lines, placing trotting poles or the elements of a combination at a false distance, intentionally pulling or pushing the Horse to negotiate the practice obstacle without hitting it.